QtPlay/qt-packager-plugin/README.md

 # Qt Packager Plugin

 Dummy packager for demo purpose.

 Basically packager takes bunch of files in a folder, then package them into one file.
+And vice versa.

 Friend of [download host](https://github.com/arifsetiawan/qt-download-host)